kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

-OSVersions defines a map of OS version and the URL to download the image.
+OSVersions defines a map of OS version and the source to download the image.

 _Appears in:_
 - [AuditSidecarConfiguration](#auditsidecarconfiguration)